 Which Kills More Weeds?
 Natria vs. Roundup

 Both Natria and Roundup kill the same spectrum of plants.
 Because both are non-selective weed killers, they attack all plant species.
 However, at ready-to-use concentrations, neither Natria nor Roundup is extremely powerful.
-While they will both kill invasive grasses and common weeds, they are less effective against established vines, woody plants, and shrubs.
+While they will both kill invasive grasses and common weeds, they are less effective against killing some of the toughest weeds like vines, woody plants, and shrubs.

 - Natria and Roundup are both non-selective weed killers that attack all plant species.